 - A husband and father, Josh and his wife have two children.
-They have served as host parents to Brazilian, Italian and Danish foreign exchange students through AFS and have provided a home to foster children in Greenville County.
-A former member of the South Carolina Army National Guard, Josh served a three-year term on the Board of Directors of Senior Action and currently serves on the Board of Directors and as General Counsel of South Carolina Odyssey of the Mind.
+They have served as host parents to Brazilian, Italian, Danish and Portuguese foreign exchange students through AFS and have provided a home to foster children in Greenville County.
+A former member of the South Carolina Army National Guard, Josh served a three-year term on the Board of Directors of Senior Action.
 Active in his church, Josh has served as a Deacon, Sunday Morning Pre-School Director and AWANA leader.

 - "The Big Catch: Navigating South Carolina’s Recreational Use Statute," South Carolina Lawyer, November 2015

 - South Carolina Construction Law Deskbook, Contributing Author, 2013